The quality of the air we breathe matters.

 As you might recall, outdoor air can be 2 to 5 times cleaner than indoor air.
 That’s only reasonable; outdoor air moves around and is mixed all the time.
 On the other hand, indoor air is stale and readily accumulate air pollutants.

 Opening windows more often seems like simple advice.
-Nonetheless, despite being so simple, the majority of homeowners don’t follow it as strictly as it would be advisable.
+Nonetheless, despite being so simple, most homeowners don’t follow it as strictly as it would be advisable.

 Obviously, if you open more than one window, you can create an outdoor-indoor-outdoor airflow.
 Not only will it quicken the air exchange, but the airflow will also be strong enough to pick up heavier particles (mold spores, dust) and lift them out of your home.